Optimal diabatic dynamics of Majorana-based quantum gates: Introduction

 A third approach is through the \textit{optimal control} of the quantum evolution~\cite{peirce_optimal_1988,palao_quantum_2002,kral_coherently_2007, caneva_optila_2009,doria_optimal_2011,rahmani_optimal_2011,rahmani_quantum_2013}, in which we relax the requirement of remaining adiabatic during the evolution.
 Instead, we optimize the time dependence of the Hamiltonian parameters so as to generate the \emph{same} final state as the perfectly adiabatic dynamics.
 This approach relies only on optimizing pulse shapes and can be applied to existing experimental setups.
 It also realizes the characteristic speed limit of the device, resulting in the fastest possible information processing.
 Optimal control has been applied to the motion of one MZM along a one-dimensional wire~\cite{karzig_optimal_2015} but the full optimal creation of the same unitary gates as the adiabatic braiding remains an open question.

 In this paper, we solve the optimization problem exactly in the context of a simple effective model of MZM braiding.
 More generally, we address the following key questions: What is the speed limit for generating the same unitary evolution operator as the adiabatic braiding for two MZMs in our device?
 How robust are these operations to calibration errors and noisy pulses?
 By relaxing the constraint of adiabaticity during the entire process, we give up strict topological protection.
-Indeed a fully unconstrained optimal ptotocol, which only minimizes the difference between the evolution operator and a a target unitary operator (corresponding to adiabatic braiding), would not utilize any of the topological features of the MZMs.
+Indeed a fully unconstrained optimal protocol, which only minimizes the difference between the evolution operator and a target unitary operator (corresponding to adiabatic braiding), would not utilize any of the topological features of the MZMs.

 In our optimal-control approach, we strike a balance between performance and robustness, by imposing constraints that can improve robustness against environmental perturbations, which utilize the nonlocal nature of information stored in pairs of MZMs.
 We then explicitly examine the effects of various errors on our gates and demonstrate remarkable practical advantages.
-For example, if we calibrate our gates within 2\%, we can outperform an topologically protected adiabatic gate by two orders of magnitude in the operation time.
-The shorter times of the optimal protocols, expose the system to decoherence sources like white noise and the experimentally important $1/f$ noise for much shorter periods of time, allowing them to generate accurate unitary operations in much shorter times.
+For example, by calibrating our gates within a few percent of the desired values of control parameters, they outperform a topologically protected adiabatic gate and are faster by two orders of magnitude in the operation time.
+The shorter times of the gate operations defend our optimal protocols against decoherence sources like white noise and the experimentally important $1/f$ noise, allowing them to generate accurate unitary operations in much shorter times.